 Starting at the heart of Florence’s historic center, you’ll bounce from grand piazzas to grander palaces, from immense churches to immense museums.
 Crossing the river, you’ll be treated to classic sights and views that give a whole new perspective on what you’ve done so far.
 Then you can look forward to exploring the region of Tuscany with a day trip to one of its other beloved destinations.

-However, before we get to our Florence itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Florence itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Now that you’re ready to go, let’s dive into what to do in Florence in 3 days so that you can have the best visit possible.

 Florence Itinerary: Day 1

-Starting out in the centre of the city, we’ll make our way between some of the best places to visit in Florence, including two world-famous museums.
+Starting out in the center of the city, we’ll make our way between some of the best places to visit in Florence, including two world-famous museums.